lindsayrr8/lindsayrr8.github.io/_posts/2025-01-15-my-new-blog-post.md

 Further, the metric of "1%" can differ drastically depending on the total number of people within the population we're talking about.
 So while this map offers a good, useful approximation of migratory patterns between states, it does not offer specific details about how many hundreds of thousands to millions of people it represents.
 Take Wyoming for example - it is widely known that despite the state's size, only about 500 to 600 thousand people live there.
 According to the data, Wyoming saw a 0.15% rate of population growth in 2024, which to a small population is a much bigger deal.

+The other state that caught my eye in this data is North Carolina.
+Its neighboring states Tennessee and South Carolina do also show significant population growth, indicating that there are lots of people moving to this southeastern region of the country.
+But I myself had previously considered relocating to NC - and it looks like I'm not the only one who has had that idea!
+(What can I say?
+I would miss the food in Florida, but NC has beautiful mountains *and* beaches!)

+## How well does this visualization hold up?
+In terms of Keim et al.'s standards for visuals,